 NZ glowworms are closely related to Australian glowworms and are quite alike in looks and behaviour.
 New Zealand glowworms are bigger and have larger lights.
 They also blossom in much bigger groups.
 On a Spellbound glowworm tour, not only will you discover more about these captivating and mystic little animals, but also you will see them up close in their natural surroundings.
 We can show you all their development stages and describe the adaptations they require to live in a cave.

-Tour duration is 3 hours and 45mins.
+Tour duration is 3 to 3 1/4 hours.
 Groups are little – up to 12 people.
 Our tour visits two caves; the first involves a boat ride, and the second is a walk-through cave.
 We take you on a blow-up raft to see the glowworms.
 There are no rapids in the cave; it’s calm and peaceful.
 Our caves are extremely natural; we’ve reformed them as slightly as possible and they are positioned on a stunning, backcountry farm.
 You will see few other visitors – if any at all.
 Our tour is worth coming along on just for the drive out there!
 Tours are ideal for those of all ages and typical fitness levels.
 Our picturesque strolls are brief and non-compulsory.
 Please allow our guide know at check-in if you have any fitness worries.
 The tour does not involve getting wet, using a wet suit or abseiling or river rapids; it’s very easy.
 The tour occurs outdoors and cave temperatures are cool, even in the summertime (10°C/50°F) so we do advise packing a extra layers and suitable footwear.
 You are permitted to bring your camera to snap some fabulous sights.
 Hot beverages and biscuits are supplied.
 Toilets are also available.
 We drive out to secluded caves on picturesque country roads, and commentary is given on the way.
 During periods of flooding the raft may not run for safety precautions.